-Going through a divorce is not always easy, but it can be less stressful if you know how to serve your spouse with divorce papers the right way.
+Going through a divorce is not easy, but it can be less stressful if you know how to serve your spouse with divorce papers the right way.
 This will reduce confusion and problems and can make the divorce process faster and smoother.
 Texas has specific rules about how someone has to be served divorce papers, and you will want to make sure you know and follow those rules so that there are no problems down the line.
 Here is the proper way to serve your spouse with divorce papers in Texas:

-The Citation, Petition, and Applicable Forms Must Be Completed and Included
+Applicable Legal Forms Must Be Completed

-You May Not Serve the Papers Yourself
+You May Not Serve the Divorce Papers Yourself